-AP Art (Studio Art) AP Calculus AB AP Calculus BC AP Statistics AP Biology AP Physics AP U.S. History AP English 3(Lang/Comp) AP English 4(Lit/Comp) AP Government (Comparative Government and politics) AP Chemistry AP World History AP Spanish 3 (Language) AP Spanish 4 (Lit/Culture) AP French 4 (Lang/Culture) -- -- ---
+AP Art (Studio Art) AP U.S. History

+AP Calculus AB AP English 3(Lang/Comp)

+AP Calculus BC AP English 4(Lit/Comp)

+AP Statistics AP Government (Comparative

+AP Biology Government and politics)

+A.D.
+Dhysics

-Early College High School
+Alta Vista Early College High School

-Early College High School is a blend of high school and college in a rigorous yet supportive program, compressing the time it takes to complete a high school diploma and the first two years of college.
+Alta Vista Early College High School is a blend of high school and college in a rigorous yet supportive program, compressing the time it takes to complete a high school diploma and the first two years of college.
 GISD students who enroll in Dual Credit courses have the opportunity to earn a high school diploma and an Associate's degree or up to two years of credit towards a Bachelor's degree upon completion of their high school careers.
-ECHS is located at Chaparral High School.
 Students enrolled in Early College are subject to the rules, guidelines and calendars of both GISD and DACC.